Stock market today: Tumbling tech stocks drag Wall Street to the finish line of another losing week

-NEW YORK (AP) — One of the worst weeks for big technology stocks since the COVID crash in 2020 is dragging Wall Street on Friday to the finish line of its latest losing week.
+NEW YORK (AP) — The worst week for big technology stocks since the COVID crash in 2020 dragged Wall Street on Friday across the finish line of another losing week.

-The S&P 500 was down 1% in late trading and on track for its third straight losing week.
-That would be its longest such streak since September, before it broke into a romp that sent it to a string of records this year.
+The S&P 500 dropped 0.9% to close out its third straight losing week.
+That’s its longest such streak since September, before it broke into a romp that sent it to a string of records this year.

-The Nasdaq composite was down 2.2%, as of 3 p.m.
-Eastern time.
-The Dow Jones Industrial Average, which has less of an emphasis on tech, was an outlier and up 134 points, or 0.4%.
+The Nasdaq composite sank 2%.
+The Dow Jones Industrial Average, which has less of an emphasis on tech, was an outlier and rose 211 points, or 0.6%.

-The stock market's worst performers included several stocks that until recently had been its biggest stars.
-Super Micro Computer lost more than a fifth of its value, dropping 22.2%.
-The company, which sells server and storage systems used in AI and other computing, had soared 226% for the year coming into the day.
+The market’s worst performers included several stocks that had been its biggest stars.
+Super Micro Computer lost more than a fifth of its value, dropping 23.1%.
+The company, which sells server and storage systems used in AI and other computing, had soared nearly 227% for the year coming into the day.

-Nvidia, another stock that has been surging due to Wall Street's frenzy around artificial-intelligence technology, also gave up some of its big recent gains and slumped 8.7%.
-Because of its huge size, it was the heaviest single weight on the S&P 500.
+Nvidia, another stock that has surged to dizzying heights due to Wall Street’s frenzy around artificial-intelligence technology, also gave up some of its big recent gains.
+It slumped 10% and was the heaviest single weight on the S&P 500, by far, because of its huge size.

+Tech stocks in the S&P 500 broadly lost 7.3% this week for their worst performance since March 2020 as some global giants reported discouraging trends.
+ASML, a Dutch company that’s a major supplier to the semiconductor industry, reported weaker-than-expected orders for the start of 2024, for example.

 Lower rates had earlier appeared to be on the horizon after inflation cooled sharply last year.
 But a string of reports this year showing inflation has remained hotter than expected has raised worries about stalled progress.